mjcdeleon/cse15l-lab-reports/lab3.md

 19%
 ```

-Here I pressed the down arrow key three times and the percentage at the bottome increased as well!
+Here I pressed the down arrow key three times and the percentage at the bottom increased as well!